icebert04/icebert04.github.io/_posts/2018-1-16-employees-are-family.md

 Ise was one of the guys who managed my Poultry way back when I still had that business.
 Today, he just takes care of what is left behind.
 Like this motorcycle with sidecar that I bought several years ago (We call it a Bangkulong).
 Because we treat each other as family members, Ise makes sure that this small vehicle stays in good condition.
 If I treated him like trash, I'm quite sure my motorcylce will be detoriated with rust.
 I won't be surprised if it will turn into scrap ready to be pick up as junk.

+Ise also looks after the land that I inherited from my Lola (Grandmother).
+Takes care of some of the livestock, mahogany trees and few fruit bearing trees.
+AS of the moment, both him and I are thinking of a new agri-business venture that will benefit us both.
+I have to say that he is a worthy and dependable employee.